tdolz/WFFieldSurveyPaper/README.md

 # WFFieldSurveyPaper

-This is the repo for the code used in the analysis for the paper "Winter Flounder Navigate the Postsettlement Gauntlet with a Bet-Hedging Strategy" in press in Marine and Coastal Fisheries.
+**This is the repo for the code used in the analysis for the paper "Winter Flounder Navigate the Postsettlement Gauntlet with a Bet-Hedging Strategy" in press in Marine and Coastal Fisheries.
+It still needs a lot of editing.
+Please feel free to email me at dolan.tara.e@gmail.com if you have questions about it.
+Not all of the code contained in this repo made it into the final analysis for the publication**

 compare mortality and growth between bays, cohort assignment, CDFS